$PAIN: Redefining Meme Coin Aesthetics with Windows 3.0 Nostalgia

 The Solution

-The final $PAIN site was a fully interactive Windows 3.x desktop (and mobile version) where users could:
+The final $PAIN site was a fully interactive Windows 3.x desktop (with a mobile version too).
+Users could drag windows around, mess with pixelated graphics and hunt for easter eggs.

 404 Page: The classic blue screen of death